Apple Streusel Coffee Bars (raw, vegan, gluten-free)

 - In the same food processor bowl combine the apples, flax-seed, almond butter, chia seeds, maple syrup, cinnamon, salt and stevia.
 Process until creamy.
 Pour over the nuts and almond pulp and mix together with your hands.

 - Spread the cracker batter 1/4″ thick over the teflex sheet that comes with the dehydrator.
 Be careful that you don’t spread the batter to thin or the crackers will break to easily.
 I used 2 Excalibur trays, spreading the batter all the way to the edges.

-- Score the crackers and dehydrate at 115 degrees for 6-8 hours.
+- Score the crackers and dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for 6-8 hours.
 When dry enough, flip them over onto the mesh sheet and continue drying for another 6-8 hours or until completely dry.